 - All personal property will be taken from you and stored until you get discharged from jail.

 - They will allow you to use the phone to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell us how it happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help other people make it through jail intake?

 Click here to leave a comment

 Once bail has been posted, you will be discharged from jail.
 Getting discharged takes between 15 minutes to many hours.
 In simple terms, the quicker you post bail, the quicker you will get discharged from jail.
 It also can depend on if you’ve got a cash bond or if a judge still needs to figure out how much to set your bail at.
 For minor offenses, you will get booked and released on your own recognizance.
 When you have served out your jail sentence and are given a discharge date, expect to be discharged at any time that day – but usually in the morning.

 How To Turn Yourself In